openstack/glance/doc/source/glanceapi.rst

 * ``x-image-meta-min_ram``

   This header is optional.
-When present it shall be the expected minimum ram required in megabytes to run this image on a server.
+When present, it specifies the minimum amount of RAM in megabytes required to run this image on a server.

-  When not present, the image is assumed to have a minimum ram requirement of 0.
+  When not present, the image is assumed to have a minimum RAM requirement of 0.

 * ``x-image-meta-min_disk``

   This header is optional.
-When present it shall be the expected minimum disk space required in gigabytes to run this image on a server.
+When present, it specifies the expected minimum disk space in gigabytes required to run this image on a server.

   When not present, the image is assumed to have a minimum disk space requirement of 0.

 * ``x-image-meta-owner``